nespresso/ntaf/Readme.md

 Add command line parameter `--realm="xxx"`.
 Where `xxx` is the file name in `conf/real` without the `.js` extension.

 For example:
-* To run NRT tests from the catalog domain on mywebsite.com: `npx ntaf run --baseUrl="https://mywebsite.com" --tags='@nrt,@catalog'`
+* To run NRT tests from the catalog domain on mywebsite.com: `npx ntaf run --baseUrl="https://mywebsite.com" --tags='@nrt and @catalog'`
 * To run NRT tests on realm `us_dev`: `npx ntaf run --realm="us_dev" --tags='@nrt'`